jaredk2g/pulsar/docs/index.md

+## Pulsar Documentation

 Pulsar is an ORM implementing the [Active Record](https://en.wikipedia.org/wiki/Active_record_pattern) pattern in PHP.
+This page contains documentation on how to use Pulsar ORM.

-## Table of Contents
+### Table of Contents

+The Pulsar Documentation is divided into the following sections.

 - [Setup](#setup)
 - [Defining Models](#defining-models)